 - Using a 1-ounce food portion scoop or ice cream scoop with a release wire, gently scoop up a portion of the batter and place it into the hot oil.
 Quickly repeat with 5 more scoops of batter.
 Do not stir the batter as you proceed.

-- Immediately place the donuts on the crumpled paper towels and allow them to drain while you cook another batch.
+- Immediately place the doughnuts on the crumpled paper towels and allow them to drain while you cook another batch.

-- In between frying, toss the slightly cooled but hot donuts in the sugar mixture (if desired) and set on a new plate.
+- In between frying, toss the slightly cooled but hot doughnuts in the sugar mixture (if desired) and set on a new plate.

-- When all the donuts are done, fill each one with about 1 teaspoon of jelly by holding the donut in one hand and inserting the tip of the pastry bag 1⁄2 inch into the donut.
+- When all the doughnuts are done, fill each one with about 1 teaspoon of jelly by holding the doughnut in one hand and inserting the tip of the pastry bag 1⁄2 inch into the doughnut.
 Gently squeeze the bag until you begin to see the jelly show on the outside of the opening.
 Alternatively, you can make a 1-inch opening in the doughnut, use a spoon to place the jelly in the center, and then close the doughnut.
 However, this method is not as pretty or as easy as using a pastry bag and tip.